64bitpandas/notes/content/cs61b/abstract-data-types/collections/linked-lists.md

-# Linked Lists

-{% hint style="info" %}
+> [!info] Content Note
+>
-This page assumes prior knowledge of linked lists from CS61A or equivalent.
+> This page assumes prior knowledge of linked lists from CS61A or equivalent.
 I'll assume you have already worked with basic singly linked lists before.
-{% endhint %}

 The linked list is an extremely common recursive data structure that allows storage and access of an arbitrary amount of data.